MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Gererate-Infrastructure-As-Code-Documentation.md

 ---

 Azure Resource Manager templates are complex JSON structures.
-Often people complain about difficultly to read and work with.
+The main complaint about these templates is the difficultly to read and work with.
+The language service shipped with VSCode supports comments and a better syntax highlighting.
+However, to get a quick idea of the templates content a readable documentation is needed.
 In this post we are going to have a look how we can address these issue.

 ## Document Infrastructure As Code